Ghaidaaaa/Bosta/README.md

                         ForgotPassword-API.cy.js
-2- The scripts will run the Promt into OpenAI API to generate security tests as the Curl Example and get the Response 3- Insert the scripts into Generated folder with the OpenAI's response in JSON format
+2- The scripts will run the Promt into OpenAI API to generate security tests as the Curl Example and get the Response 3- Insert the scripts into Generated folder with the OpenAI's response in JSON format 4- Screenshot folder will be created to save Screenshots for Failed tests if any 5- Cypress Dashboard will generate payable Video for failed tests for observation with all the actions and APIs